DorFerenc/BullsAndCowsGame/README.md

 * 'assets': a folder with images for the GUI
 * 'bhOutput.txt': a file holding the data
 * README.md: This file.

+## Installations
+* To install tkinter using pip, open the terminal and type the following command: '**pip install tkinter**'
+* To install matplotlib using pip, open the terminal and type the following command: '**pip install matplotlib**'